Showing posts with label Nutrition. Show all posts

 The theory goes that post workout you can get away with eating significant amounts of carbs and will actually increase muscular growth due to this spiking of insulin.
 Interestingly, Kiefer points out that insulin causes ALL body tissue to grow - both muscle and fat - and so this essential hormone can act as both friend and foe.

 At times it may actually be beneficial to spike insulin after weight training to get the muscles to grow, while at other times (i.e. when insulin sensitivity is low/insulin resistance is high) it would be counterproductive to raise insulin too much as this will cause adipose (fat) tissue to grow.
-Diabetics are insulin resistant all the time which is why it is so tadalafil overnight delivery canada difficult for them to lose weight.
+Diabetics are insulin resistant all the time which is why it is so prednisone difficult for them to lose weight.
 This is why resistance training coupled with a low carb or even ketogenic diet seems to be the best way to treat diabetes (Patel, 2012).

 Eat fat to burn fat